 The writing was excellent.
 The pacing was slow, and that suited the narrative.
 The things that Rose does is completely cringe-worthy, and there’s beauty in that because she’s an exceptionally well-written, bad guy who has no redeeming qualities like so many of these friendships portrayed elsewhere.
 Not everyone can get on board with such a toxic person in fiction, which is a shame because she’s written so well.
 The prose in this is beautiful, and it makes for a truly fun read.
 Thank you Ballantine Books for sending this along!

-Everyone Knows How Much I Love You is available for preorder on Amazon for $13.99, it releases June 23rd.
+Everyone Knows How Much I Love You is available on Amazon for $13.99.

 At age thirty, Rose is fierce and smart, both self-aware and singularly blind to her power over others.
 After moving to New York, she is unexpectedly swallowed up by her past when she reunites with Lacie, the former best friend she betrayed in high school.
 Captivated once again by her old friend’s strange charisma, Rose convinces Lacie to let her move in, and the two fall into an intense, uneasy friendship.